 A February 1985 study demonstrated 215 parts per billion of PCE (43 times the allowable amount) in the contaminated drinking water at Camp Lejeune.
 This is considered grossly dramatic water contamination.
 We know for fact the Marine Corps and the Federal government were aware of said water contamination in 1983.
 However, we believe the Federal government was made aware of water contamination much earlier.
 Camp Lejeune victims could number in the millions.
 PCE has been scientifically linked to bladder cancer.

-A number of other dangerous chemicals were found within the contaminated drinking water at Camp Lejeune.
+Several other dangerous chemicals were found within the contaminated drinking water at Camp Lejeune.
 Another notable toxic substance is TCE (trichloroethylene) an organic chemical in a liquid form.
 TCE is often utilized as a degreasing solvent and leads to significant water contamination.
 Further, TCE is linked to non-Hodgkin lymphoma, kidney cancer, liver cancer, Parkinson’s disease, end-stage renal disease, scleroderma, multiple myeloma, and cardiac defects along with birth defects and possibly bladder cancer.
 TCE is among the most volatile organic compounds.

 Other dangerous chemicals and volatile organic compounds found within the toxic water at Camp Lejeune include benzene and vinyl chloride exposure.
 Benzene has been causally linked to all types of leukemia and non-Hodgkin lymphoma.
 Vinyl chloride was also discovered within the water contamination was found at alarming levels.
 Exposure to vinyl chloride is linked to liver cancer, brain cancer, lung cancer, and birth defects.
 Exposure to such chemicals includes merely drinking contaminated water.